 Over the next decade, telephone companies focused on building their networks using landlines.
 In 1915 (two years after the Bell System became a government sanctioned monopoly), Alexander Graham Bell made the first transcontinental telephone call using the world’s longest telephone line, which consisted of 2,500 tons of copper wire, 130,000 poles, three vacuum-tube repeaters, and countless numbers of loading coils.
 However, telegraphy remained the cheapest way to communicate long-distance until the end of the 20th Century.
-In 1920, AT&T developed the frequency multiplying complex, which allowed speech to be shifted amongst various frequency bands, enabling several telephone calls to happen simultaneously (and eventually eliminating the switch-board).
+In 1920, AT&T developed the frequency multiplying complex, which allowed speech to be shifted amongst various frequency bands, enabling several telephone calls to happen simultaneously (and eventually eliminating the switchboard).

 The FCC first allocated spectrum for wireless telecom radio systems in the 1970.
 In 1973, Motorola’s Martin Cooper was credited with inventing the handheld “cellular radio telephone.”
-Experimental wireless (cellular) systems were first deployed in Chicago and in the Washington D.C./Baltimore corridor in 1977, and in October 1983 (the year after the FCC decided to allocate spectrum for cellular usage), the first commercial cellular system began operating in Chicago (led by Ameritech Mobile), closely followed by the launch of a cellular system in Baltimore/D.C. (serviced by CellularOne) In March, 1983, the DynaTAC mobile phone launched using the first U.S. 1G network, hosted by Ameritech (a Baby Bell).
+Experimental wireless (cellular) systems were first deployed in Chicago and in the Washington D.C./Baltimore corridor in 1977, and in October 1983 (the year after the FCC decided to allocate spectrum for cellular usage), the first commercial cellular system began operating in Chicago (led by Ameritech Mobile), closely followed by the launch of a cellular system in Baltimore/D.C. (serviced by CellularOne).
+In March 1983, the DynaTAC mobile phone launched using the first US 1G network, hosted by Ameritech (a Baby Bell).

-In 1982, the history of cell phone carriers took another turn with the break-up of AT&T (which resulted from an anti-trust lawsuit initiated by MCI in 1974) was mandated based on a consent degree with the United States Interstate Commerce Commission.
-Effective January, 1984, AT&T was apportioned into seven independent regional holding companies, affectionately known as “Baby Bells.”
-The Baby Bells were: Ameritech, Bell Atlantic, BellSouth, NYNEX, Pacific Telesis, Southwestern Bell and US West.
+In 1982, the history of cell phone carriers took another turn with the break-up of AT&T (which resulted from an anti-trust lawsuit initiated by MCI in 1974).
+This was mandated based on a consent decree with the United States Interstate Commerce Commission.
+Effective January 1984, AT&T was apportioned into seven independent regional holding companies, affectionately known as “Baby Bells.”
+The Baby Bells were Ameritech, Bell Atlantic, BellSouth, NYNEX, Pacific Telesis, Southwestern Bell and US West.
 In addition to these seven, there were two companies that were only partially owned by AT&T, which functioned as monopolies in their respective coverage areas: Cincinnati Bell and Southern New England Telephone (SNET).
 The Interstate Commerce Commission, who was responsible for the break-up of American Bell, designated 734 markets (306 metropolitan and 428 rural) nation-wide, and allowed the newly formed wireless carriers to apply for spectrum licenses to service these areas.
 (Click here to see the U.S. Frequency Allocation Map).
 In an effort to deter monopolies in the telecom industry, the Commission decided that cellular service would be competitively provided by at least two carriers per market.
 The breakup did, indeed, lead to a surge of competition from new telecommunications companies, such as Sprint and MCI.

 Since the Telecom Act of 1996, which loosened Federal restrictions placed on carriers, these smaller providers have been consolidating with larger companies.
-In fact, its been difficult for them to remain independent.
-AT&T and Verizon are competing neck-to-neck for dominant control of the market with Sprint and T-Mobile just around the bend.
+In fact, it’s been difficult for them to remain independent.
+AT&T and Verizon are competing neck-to-neck for dominant control of the market.
+Sprint and T-Mobile become more competitive with each acquired site.
 Consumer demand for wireless voice and data services shows expected exponential growth.
-To meet this demand, AT&T alone will build 10,000 new cell sites, 40,000 small cell sites and 1,000 DAS systems by 2014.
-It’s safe to presume that Verizon will closely match this number, with Sprint and T-Mobile not far behind.
-The United States is one of the most advanced LTE (long-term evolution, eg: 4G) markets in the world.
-Each of the Big Four wireless carriers has projected that its LTE rollout will cover a population base of at least 200 million by the end of 2013.
+To meet this demand, AT&T alone built 10,000 new cell sites, 40,000 small cell sites and 1,000 DAS systems by 2014.
+The number has only increased exponentially in the almost-decade since.
+It’s safe to presume that Verizon will closely match this number, with Sprint/T-Mobile not far behind.
+The United States is one of the most advanced LTE (long-term evolution, eg: 4G, now moving to 5G) markets in the world.
+Each of the Big Three wireless carriers was covering a population base of at least 200 million by the end of 2013.